deltachat/deltachat-core-rust/spec.md

 to join a group chat on a second device any time).

 The `Subject` header of outgoing group messages
-SHOULD start with the characters `Chat:` followed by the group-name and a colon followed by an excerpt of the message.
+SHOULD be set to the group-name.

 To identify the group-id on replies from normal MUAs, the group-id MUST also be added to the message-id of outgoing messages.